mainsail-crew/mainsail-config/README.md

   - Round beds 0:Ymax
   - Square beds Xmax:Ymax
   - User Position
+  - User can specify an differnt position for PAUSE and CANCEL_PRINT
 - PAUSE now supports option input parameters [X,Y,Z_MIN]
   - That is helpful to direct the use of the PAUSE macro in your M600 (see the mainsail.cfg for an example)
 - Customization via a single macro that contains all allowed variables